 Unspunnen Castle, Medieval castle ruins in Wilderswil, Switzerland.

-The castle was built in the early 12th century and served as a strategic point to guard the medieval Luchinen bridge near Gsteig close to Interlaken.
-After changing hands among noble families, the city of Bern took direct control over the property in 1529.
+The castle was built in the early 12th century to guard a key medieval bridge near Gsteig, close to Interlaken.
+It changed hands among noble families several times before the city of Bern took direct control in 1529.

 The community of curious travelers